0DarkPhoenix/split-mui-imports/README.md

 ## Overview

 The "Split MUI Imports" extension for Visual Studio Code helps you automatically split grouped Material-UI (MUI) imports into individual import statements.
-This can improve the readability and maintainability of your code by ensuring each MUI component is imported separately.
+This improves the performance of your code by ensuring each MUI component isn't importing unnecessary files.

 ## Features